barvian/thesis/paper.md

 ##### Reflect tab

-This tab represents the final core feature: positive psychology with hopes to create a long-term shift towards positivity.
+This tab represents the final core feature: positive psychology with hopes to create a long-term shift towards relapse prevention and positivity.
 This tab uses a vibrant green background color, chosen for its calming properties {% include c.html r=4 %} and to differentiate between the Relax tab.

 There are three main UI elements on this screen: a notification icon at the top, a compose button in the middle, and a timeline view below.
 The former works identically to the icon in the Relax tab, allowing the user to configure the daily reflection reminder: